 • Massage Therapy

 We understand that no two meth addictions are exactly alike.
 That’s why we customize our meth treatment plans to address the unique recovery needs of each individual client.
 Our ultimate goal isn’t just to help you recover from meth addiction; it’s to help you be the person you want to be.

 Meth addiction can affect all aspects of your physical, emotional and mental health.
-If you or someone you love is struggling with addiction, Footprints Beachside Recovery is here to help.
+If you or someone you love is struggling with addiction, Footprints Beachside Recovery in St. Petersburg, Florida is here to help.
 Our holistic substance abuse treatment center has everything you need to help you heal and overcome addiction.